telerik/reporting-docs/getting-started/installation/security-best-practices.md

 The declarative report definitions (_TRDP_, _TRDX_, and _TRBP_ files) describe the report layout with XML code.
 The Reporting Engine [unpackages]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/package-report-definition%}) or [deserializes]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/serialize-report-definition-in-xml%}) them to make the required [Telerik.Reporting.Report](/api/telerik.reporting.report) instance.
 The developer should ensure no content may result in malicious executable code that may result in a security breach.

+The Reporting Engine fetches the data from the DataSource components based on its properties.
+For example, the SqlDataSource provides a connection string, data provider and a command, which may be an inline query or stored procedure name.
+The connection is delegated entirely to the specified provider and relies on the connection string.
+Our recommendation:

-data connections must be with the least permissions.
+* use data connections with the least necessary permissions

-data fetching can delete info from tables.
+	Data is fetched by the data provider by executing the command.
+Ensure the user doesn't have permission, for example, to delete information from the data tables.

-do not include connection strings and credentials in report files
+* do not include connection strings and credentials in report files

+	Use named rather than embedded connection strings.
+The Reporting Engine will resolve them from the application configuration.

 ## Reporting Services